472mbah/house-prices/README.md

 </ul>

-<p>Please note that this was a follow a long of a youtube video, the repository to this is here: https://github.com/codebasics/py/tree/master/DataScience/BangloreHomePrices</p>
+<p>Please note that this was a follow a long of a youtube series by code-basics, the repository to this is here: https://github.com/codebasics/py/tree/master/DataScience/BangloreHomePrices</p>